 Just inside the main entrance of the CIA is a white marble wall with a collection of stars etched into the cold, hard stone.
 Each star memorializes a life lost in the line of duty, a sacrifice for this nation.

-The inscription above the constellation reads, “In honor of those members of the Central Intelligence Agency who gave their lives in the service of their country.”
+The inscription among the constellation reads, “In honor of those members of the Central Intelligence Agency who gave their lives in the service of their country.”

 The Memorial Wall was created in July 1974, when 31 stars were chiseled into the marble.
 There was no dedication ceremony, no pictures taken, and no fanfare.
 The stars and inscription simply appeared.
 The stars sat in silent commemoration for the next 13 years without ceremony.